Sequential logic: Asynchronous sequential logic

-Asynchronous sequential logic is not synchronized by a clock signal; the outputs of the circuit change directly in response to changes in inputs.
+Asynchronous (clockless or self-timed) sequential logic is not synchronized by a clock signal; the outputs of the circuit change directly in response to changes in inputs.
 The advantage of asynchronous logic is that it can be faster than synchronous logic, because the circuit doesn't have to wait for a clock signal to process inputs.
 The speed of the device is potentially limited only by the propagation delays of the logic gates used.

 However, asynchronous logic is more difficult to design and is subject to problems not encountered in synchronous designs.
 The main problem is that digital memory elements are sensitive to the order that their input signals arrive; if two signals arrive at a flip-flop or latch at almost the same time, which state the circuit goes into can depend on which signal gets to the gate first.
 Therefore, the circuit can go into the wrong state, depending on small differences in the propagation delays of the logic gates.
 This is called a race condition.
 This problem is not as severe in synchronous circuits because the outputs of the memory elements only change at each clock pulse.
 The interval between clock signals is designed to be long enough to allow the outputs of the memory elements to "settle" so they are not changing when the next clock comes.
 Therefore, the only timing problems are due to "asynchronous inputs"; inputs to the circuit from other systems which are not synchronized to the clock signal.

 Asynchronous sequential circuits are typically used only in a few critical parts of otherwise synchronous systems where speed is at a premium, such as parts of microprocessors and digital signal processing circuits.

 The design of asynchronous logic uses different mathematical models and techniques from synchronous logic, and is an active area of research.